 Did you catch all of that?
 That’s why I believe it’s important to set the foundation and teach basic ABA concept to parents so when other skills like mand training and self-help tasks are taught, parents are more equipped to read, understand, and follow through with the behavior plan.
 Also, parent sessions could be more devoted to the teach, model, role-play and offer feedback model.

-The Roadmap To ABA Parent Training now includes updates to What is ABA? with Adrienne Fitzer, M.A., BCBA.
+The Roadmap To ABA Parent Training now includes updates to What is ABA? and Prompts with Adrienne Fitzer, M.A., BCBA.
 Read more about the Roadmap here.

 3 Parent Guides (PDF Booklets): all three topics